abhi1010/hugo-abhi1010/content/post/2014-06-07-deleting-a-node-from-singly-linked-list.markdown

 type = "post"
-tags = ["linked list", "c++", "algo"] categories = ["code"]
+tags = ["linked list", "c++", "algo"] categories = ["code"] description = "How to delete a node from singly linked list" keywords = ["linked list", "node", "delete"]
 +++

 Deleting a Node from Singly Linked List is rather straight forward.